maekitalo/tntnet/tntnet/doc/man/ecpp.7.markdown

   The variable is valid in the current request.
 The tag is <%request>.

 `application`
   The variable is valid in the application.
 The tag is <%application>.
-The applica‐ tion is specified by the shared-library of the top-level component.
+The application is specified by the shared-library of the top-level component.

 `session`
   The variable is valid for the current session.
 The tag is <%session>.
 If at least session-variable is declared in the current request, a session-cookie is sent to the client.

 `thread`
   The variable is valid in the current thread.
 The tag is <%thread>.